1. About citalopram

 The amount of citalopram that can lead to an overdose varies from person to person.

 Urgent advice: Call your doctor straight away if:

-You have taken too much citalopram by accident and experience symptoms such as:
+You have taken too much citalopram and have symptoms such as:

 - being sick (vomiting)